ArbanNichols/react-skeleton/README.md

 # react-skeleton
-A boilerplate for React.js projects using Webpack as a bundler.
+React.Js boilerplate using Webpack 4 and Babel 7.